CH819/SpaceInvaderspp/README.md

 ## About the game

-Space Invader is an arcade game created by Toshihiro Nishikado and released in 1978.
+Space Invaders is an arcade game created by Toshihiro Nishikado and released in 1978.

-A cluter of aliens moves horizontally and each time it hits the border of the screen it moves down one line.
+A cluster of aliens moves horizontally and each time it hits the border of the screen it moves down one line.
 The player moves horizontally and shoots projectiles vertically.

 The objective of the game is to kill all the aliens before they reach the player.
+The player loses if the aliens reach them or if they are hit by a projectile.

 ## Requirements